 Ironically my life was super busy and active during the weeks and months before the onset of what lead to my Chronic Fatigue Syndrome diagnosis.
 There seems to be the general belief that we are tired or lazy or that we have some sort of unhealthy aversion or fear of exercise, but nothing could be further from the truth!

-As we move towards ME Awareness month (May), I'll be sharing some of my health and fitness habits and memories from the months before I fell ill.
+As we move towards ME Awareness Month (May), I wanted to share some of my health and fitness memories from the week before I fell ill.
 I hope that this will help to dispell the idea that we are lazy and afraid of exercise and help people understand that the opposite is actually true.
-Now I know that sometimes healthy eating and exercise simply doesn't cure everything.
+Now I know that healthy eating and exercise simply doesn't cure everything.

 I'd like to speak about my own mental health.
 I feel like some people misunderstand my condition, so I wanted to address the matter directly.
 Yes, I have a severely debilitating illness.
 Yes, I practically live in bed.
 No, I cannot go out and I cannot have visitors coming over without paying for it, but I am okay.
 Seriously.